BenRR/CarND-Term1-Starter-Kit/doc/configure_via_floydhub.md

 ### Run your code on Floyd

-The list of dependencies dependencies required for the first term projects is added to `floyd_requirements.txt` file.
+The list of dependencies required for the first term projects is added to `floyd_requirements.txt` file.
 These will be pre-installed before your code is run.
 Make sure that this file is present at the root of your project directory.